nyvaria/jsonapi/README.md

 However, this plugin won't do all of that by itself.
 It is simply an API that allows you to assemble the features in a way that makes sense for your needs.

+## Why this Fork?

+Because sending messages to an external server (Adminium) without the consent of the plugin user.
+Is just plain wrong.
+This version has adminium ripped out.
+I'll only start using the upstream again if Adminium can be disabled AND is disabled by default!

 ## Download

 [Download JSONAPI](https://github.com/alecgorge/jsonapi/releases)